Steve Alexakos: Professional career

-Later years
+Later life

-In 1991 was working as the Junior varsity line coach at De La Salle High School (Concord, California) when he was moved up to the Varsity Staff.
+In 1991, Alexakos was working as the Junior varsity line coach at De La Salle High School (Concord, California) when he was moved up to the Varsity Staff.
 Here, he was instrumental as part of the coaching staff that established the Spartans longest winning streak of 151 games.
-Then in 1995, Steve took a job as line coach for one year at San Jose State.
+Then in 1995, he took a job as line coach for one year at San Jose State.